psevery/csci3308/README.md

 	app.js is the server.
 		I would think this is where we would store and perform most of our game's state and logic.
 	Public is the stuff stored on the browser.
-		Inside this is  our HTML files, Images (for pieces and stuff), and CSS stylesheet.
+		Inside this is  our HTML files (index.html is the main page as index is the identifier for that), Images (for pieces and stuff), and the CSS stylesheet.
 	To start the app on local host cd into DoubleJump and run node app.js.
-Then open up your browser, go to 127.0.0.1:3000
+Then open up your browser, go to 127.0.0.1:3000 (you can change the port to whatever in the app.js and use that port, default = 3000)